KDB2/BlackProject/README.md

 - [fixed] Change ReadDataAce to take care of conditions present in different files.
 First read all the data and store them in dataframe.
 Then list all conditions (levels) and for each conditions calculate probabilities.
 Store this in the ExpDataTable.
 ReadDataAce needs to work with a list of file to load.
 - [fixed] Change StackData function to use rbind
 - [fixed] Depreciated StackData function as this is done by rbind?
+- [fixed] Store the model param and fit result in a file.
+- [fixed] Store all the data in the same file?
 - Robust modelisation: fit 1 followed by a study on outliners leading to a second fit.
 - Let's check hierachical models to check if they can be useful for self heating interference.
-- [fixed] Store the model param and fit result in a file.
-- [fixed] Store all the data in the same file?
+- Create a function that estimate the lifetime of the device. par: Scale, Ea, n, A, DeviceID, ConditionTable.
+Make it stand alone if user want to use it to check something.
+And add a call in BlackModelization (optional parameter).
 - Force fit option: avoid fitting again if the parameters are available

 ## Chart: